RyanFin/Game_Programming_Tutorials/README.md

 - **Page 118**: *Sequential* versus *Associative* containers
     - Sequential containers allow you to retrieve values in a *sequence*, whereas associative containers allow you to retrieve values using *keys*.
     - A vector is an example of a sequential container.
+- **Page 119**: Planning your Programs
+    - Using Pseudocode and Stepwise Refinement (Refining steps to make them more specific).

 ## TroubleShooting